jacintoi/course-project-group_1019/README.md

 This information was collected for public interest and for fun for those invested in seeing these videogame statistics.

-Note: This Dataset was checked and approved by Amir.
+Note: This dataset was checked and approved by Amir.

 ## Team Members

 - Aidan Murphy: 3rd Year Computer Science Student
 - Eduardo Sequeira: Master of Applied Science Student
-- Nathan Jacinto: 2nd Year Computer Science Student h
+- Nathan Jacinto: 2nd Year Computer Science Student

 ## References

 https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings